ericnewton/many-lives/README.md

 Error messages for template errors have improved in the last 20 years, but I was still rewarded with a page of errors from a template expansion.
-I had simply failed to provide a hash function for an `unordered_set`.
+I had failed to provide a hash function for an `unordered_set`.
 None of the errors said anything about a hash.
 That said, the C++ error messages were consistently easier to understand than the Clojure messages.

-Some things were just very hard to do in C++ that were laughably trivial in other languages.
+Some things were just very hard to do in C++ that were trivial in other languages.
 For example, representing the hard-coded start set of live cells.
-I could get something to work, of course, but getting something pretty and easy to read was much harder.
+I could get something to work, of course, but getting something pretty *and* easy to read was much harder.
 In all the other languages, it was trivial.

 I wrote a Makefile to make sure I recorded the optimization, debugging and warning options I wanted.
 It's a simple file, though, and one I